Stochastic quantum trajectories demonstrate the Quantum Zeno Effect in open spin 1/2, spin 1 and spin 3/2 systems: System specification

 \subsubsection{Spin 1}

-To represent the density matrix of a spin 1 system the generalised Bloch sphere formalism is used.
+The generalised Bloch sphere formalism is used to represent the density matrix of a spin 1 system.
 This permits any $3\times3$ density matrix to be written in terms of the Gell-Mann matrices $\lambda_{i}$ through